Vixzyeee/Infrastructure_Docs/Python/python-reference/keywords/conditionals.md

 ```
 Use cases:

-Simple value assignment based on condition
+Simple value assignment based on condition<br>
 Cleaner alternative to short if-else blocks

 Notes:

-Use only for simple conditions
+Use only for simple conditions<br>
 Avoid chaining for readability

-Boolean Evaluation in Conditionals
+## Boolean Evaluation in Conditionals
-Purpose: Understand how values are evaluated as True or False.
+**Purpose:** Understand how values are evaluated as True or False.

 ```python
 if []: